Shader Interfaces

 Ray tracing pipelines may have more stages than other pipelines with multiple instances of each stage and more dynamic interactions between the stages, but still have interface structures that obey the same general rules as interfaces between shader stages in other pipelines.
 The three types of inter-stage interface variables for ray tracing pipelines are:

-• Ray payloads containing data tracked for the entire lifetime of the ray.
+• Ray payloads containing data preserved for the entire lifetime of the ray.

 • Hit attributes containing data about a specific hit for the duration of its processing.